-- The education needed for the role is at masters level, with evidence of masters level thinking and problem solving. - This could include for example non-medical prescribing, presentation skills, endometriosis module, evidence-based practice, advanced nursing practice, counselling, scanning, leadership, sexual health, contraception, advanced physical assessment skills. - Manage effective support for self supervision, mentorship, buddying, utilising other clinical nurse specialists and the BSGE network. - There is an expectation that a nurse within this role is given the opportunity to attend and maintain skills on an annual basis at appropriate national meetings. - It is recommended that the endometriosis CNS becomes a member of the BSGE to extend good practice skills.
+- The education needed for the role is at masters level, with evidence of masters level thinking and problem solving. - This could include for example non-medical prescribing, presentation skills, endometriosis module, evidence-based practice, advanced nursing practice, counselling, scanning, leadership, sexual health, contraception, advanced physical assessment skills. - Manage effective support for self supervision, mentorship, buddying, utilising other clinical nurse specialists and the BSGE network. - There is an expectation that a nurse within this role is given the opportunity to attend and maintain skills on an annual basis at appropriate national meetings. - It is recommended that the endometriosis CNS becomes a member of the BSGE to share high quality practice and to have access to expert education and support.